IRFuzzer: Specialized Fuzzing for LLVM Backend Code Generation: Evaluation

-\irfuzzer{} achieved higher matcher table coverage on all architectures and all optimizations.
-Even with branch coverage feedback, GrayC is not able to generate C inputs with more matcher table coverage, further demonstrating the necessity for specialized backend fuzzing.
-We looked into the code generated by end-to-end fuzzers and found the reason for the coverage differences.
-The inferiority of matcher table coverage of end-to-end fuzzers was largely related to a lack of coverage of vector data types.
-Vector instructions can only be generated when the frontend and middle-end decide a vector instruction will speed up a particular piece of code, which turns out to be rather unlikely for random C programs.
-However, since \irfuzzer{} operates on \ir{s}, it can generate vector operations without relying on the frontend or middle-end of the compiler.
+\irfuzzer{} achieved \sub{higher}the highest matcher table and branch coverage on all the architectures and all the optimizations.
+Even with branch coverage feedback, GrayC was unable to generate C inputs with more matcher table coverage, which demonstrating the need for specialized backend fuzzing. \sub{ We looked into the code generated by end-to-end fuzzers and found the reason for the coverage differences.
+The inferiority of matcher table coverage of end-to-end fuzzers was largely related to a lack of coverage of vector data types. }

+We looked into the code generated by end-to-end fuzzers and found that their low matcher table coverage was mainly because they could not handle vector data types.

+Vector instructions are generated only when the front-end and middle-end decide that a vector instruction will speed up a particular piece of code, which is uncommon in random C programs generated by end-to-end fuzzers.
+In comparison, since \irfuzzer{} operates directly on \ir{s}, it can generate vector operations easily.

-On the other hand, CSmith and GrayC achieved higher branch coverage.
+\sub{ On the other hand, CSmith and GrayC achieved higher branch coverage.
 After investigation, we find that the size of generated files contributed to the difference. \irfuzzer{} generates bit code less than 10 KB to achieve higher throughput.
 Seeds generated by CSmith average to more than 40 KB after we compiled them to bit code.
 This means that many backend edges are executed more times, which would increase branch coverage in AFL's design.
-This does not show \irfuzzer{}'s inferiority. \irfuzzer{} can reach fair coverage in much smaller inputs, showing the efficiency of specialized backend fuzzing.
+This does not show \irfuzzer{}'s inferiority. \irfuzzer{} can reach fair coverage in much smaller inputs, showing the efficiency of specialized backend fuzzing. }

-Our evaluation answers \textbf{RQ2}, \irfuzzer{} achieved higher matcher table coverage than \sota end-to-end fuzzers.
-This shows that backend testing should not solely rely on end-to-end fuzzing, and that specialized fuzzing can improve matcher table coverage significantly.
+To answers \textbf{RQ2}: \irfuzzer{} achieved higher matcher table coverage than \sota end-to-end fuzzers.
+This shows that compiler backend testing should not solely rely on end-to-end fuzzing, and that specialized fuzzing can improve matcher table coverage significantly.